Interviewing with Confidence Answering Common and Behavioral Questions

 A Quick Check-Up for Experienced Managers

 Most career advice tells you to act like a new employee eager to please, constantly looking for small tasks to finish just to prove you’re trying hard.
 For someone in a senior role, this "newbie" approach is a mistake.
-If you try to show your value by doing small, extra things, you don't look like you're taking charge—you look like you've forgotten what your real job is.
+If you try to show your initiative by doing small, extra things, you are no longer taking charge.
+You look like you've forgotten what your real job is.

 This leads to the Experience Problem: the more senior you are, the harder it is to show you are actually leading.
 When you solve a huge company mess, people might just think, "Well, that’s what they were hired to do."
 Because your biggest achievements seem like "common sense" to you, you often treat them like everyday work, making your best accomplishments invisible to the outside world.
 This is called the "Invisible Normal," where your best success stories are hidden by how experienced you are.